effie-ms/eeflows/README.md

 threshold) or user-defined threshold (for water temperatures - non-compliance if above threshold and for water levels - non-compliance if below threshold).

+Depending on the availability of data, there are different options of measurements to be visualised: daily minimum, average, maximum values or ranges.
+The visibility of the secondary axis time series can be toggled.

 ![Alt text](eeflows/static/readme/ts-graph.png "Time series plot")

 The results are also interpreted as Uniform-Continuous-Under(or Above)-Threshold (UCUT or UCAT) plots and compliance summary tables.

-The UCUT and UCAT plots show the number of days of non-compliance ***in a row*** (Y-axis) starting from maximum days of non-compliance and the cumulative duration as a cumulative percentage from the whole period (e.g. if the selected date period is 1 year, then 1 year is 100%) - on X-axis.
+The UCUT and UCAT plots show the number of days of non-compliance ***in a row*** (Y-axis) starting from the maximum number of days of non-compliance and the cumulative duration as a cumulative percentage from the whole period (e.g. if the selected date period is 1 year, then 1 year is 100%) - on X-axis.

 Compliance summary tables show overall percentages of days of compliance and non-compliance per each bioperiod.